About Us

 Media and Corresponding Secretary: Kate Dobson

 Kate D. has been a soprano in the Chorale since 2018.
 She recently joined the Board in January 2022 in the new position of Media and Corresponding Secretary, managing the Chorale’s social medias, website, and emails.
 Kate received her BA in Music from Sweet Briar College in 2015 and her Masters of Elementary Education from Lesley University in 2017.
 Kate has played several instruments over the years in addition to singing.
 Notably, she played for 3 years in SkiffleUSA, a women’s steel orchestra group at her alma mater Sweet Briar.
 There she learned to play djembe and other engine room percussion, tenor bass steel pan, and 7 bass steel pan under the instruction of Dr. Jeffrey Jones.
-Outside of the Chorale, Kate enjoys spending time with her boyfriend, creating various crafts, and playing with the family cat, Hunter.
+Outside of the Chorale, Kate enjoys spending time with her boyfriend, creating various crafts, and playing with her cats, Binx and Max.